sajeetharan/SajeeWeb/blog/2017/11/2017-11-10-angular-language-service-a-handy-extension-for-angular-developers/index.md

 ---
-title: "Angular Language Service - A handy extension for angular developers"
+title: Angular Language Service - A handy extension for angular developers
-utcDate: "2017-11-10"
+Date: '2017-11-10'
 categories:
-  - "angularcli"
+  - angularcli
-  - "developer"
+  - developer
 tags:
-  - "angular"
+  - angular
-  - "developers"
+  - developers
-  - "plugins"
+  - plugins
-  - "typescript"
+  - typescript
-  - "vscode"
+  - vscode
-  - "webdevelopment"
+  - webdevelopment
+utcDate: '2025-04-24T09:52:37.458Z'
 ---

 Even though there have been plenty of tools/extension to check the typescript/javascript code, but there have not been any extension to validate the HTML code or related features to it.
 [Angular Language Service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template) was released to make the developers more productive and reduce the errors by offering better code completion.